1. Home

-Estate Planning With Minor Children [VIDEO]
+Estate Planning With Minor Children

 Hi, I’m Alan Khalfin, Managing Partner at Vaksman Khalfin.
 Today, I wanted to talk with you about three things to consider when estate planning for minor children.